sch3/tagup/README.md

 node server.js

-Should print message to terminal.
+Should print message to terminal in localhost.
 If hosted in cloud, no setup necessary and it should already be running

 APIs: